Scale your business with our modular plugins.

 How to edit WooCommerce My Account page programmatically - Template files

-Open the /myaccount folder and you’ll find all the template files that the My Account page uses. woocommerce my account template files
+Open the /myaccount folder, where you’ll find all the template files used by the My Account page.

 These are the default files that are currently working on your website.
 To overwrite these files, you need to create a new file with the same name in your child theme.
 However, if you create an empty file, you disable all the functionalities of the original file.
-So to avoid creating issues on your site, you need to copy the default file and paste it into your theme folder.

-For example, let’s say you want to copy the dashboard.php file from the WooCommerce installation.
 Before pasting it into your child theme, you need to create two nested subdirectories and call them /woocommerce and /myaccount.
-After that, paste the dashboard.php file into it: child_theme/woocommerce/myaccount/dashboard.php Edit WooCommerce My Account page programmatically - Overriding template file
+After that, paste the dashboard.php file into it: child_theme/woocommerce/myaccount/dashboard.php

-Customize the My Account page dashboard
+Customize the My Account Page Dashboard

 Now that you know how to override template files, let’s see how to edit the WooCommerce My Account page programmatically.
 In this section, we’ll show you how to customize the main dashboard of the My Account page.
 By the end of this process, your My Account page will look like this: